8bitsam/actiongraph-testbench/README.md

 [kaggle](https://www.kaggle.com/datasets/samandrello/actiongraph-inorganic-synthesis), which contains the dataset used in the experiment.

-If you download it this way, ensure the data (`json` files) are placed directly at `Data/filtered-ag-data` (with the top-level directory being this repository).
+If you download it this way, ensure the two folders extracted from the archives are placed at `Data/filtered-mp-data` and `Data/filtered-ag-data`, corresponding to the zip file names.

 ## Running Code